What movies/TV shows are you going to do?

 - The movies are copyright property of Lucasfilm.
-Using a few stills to make a parody comic is one thing, but releasing the movie video with an altered soundtrack would be, to the best of our knowledge, illegal.
+Using a relatively small fraction of still frames to make a parody comic is one thing, but releasing the movie video with an altered soundtrack would be, to the best of our knowledge, illegal.
 For this reason, our plan was to record audio-only tracks that people can play in synch with the muted movie (like RiffTrax does).
 We do not condone anyone releasing the Star Wars movies with altered soundtracks.

 - The comic dialogue is way, way too long to fit into the running time of the films.
 We'll need to edit it down to something usable.
 This editing will take a considerable amount of work to distil the essence of our story without missing important details.
 In fact, at this point we're the only ones who know what details are cuttable, and what will in fact turn out to be extremely important later.
 Any readers attempting to do this will most likely change the story to the point where it isn't really our story any more.

 Will you accept donations to support your comic?

 No, we don't accept donations.
 We do, however, support the Jane Goodall Institute, an internationally registered charity dedicated to environmental awareness, habitat preservation, non-invasive wildlife studies, and third world health and education initiatives.
 If you feel inspired to donate, please consider giving to the JGI in the name of Darths & Droids.
 Please also let us know, so we can keep a record of money raised.
 So far, Darths & Droids readers have contributed a total of US$182.50 to the JGI.

 "Darths & Droids"??